Akshat4112/Disease-and-Gene-Entity-Recognition/README.md

 **Interpreting Bidirectional-LSTM-CRF model for Disease Entities Recognition**
 ================

-The project was developed by Akshat Gupta and Silvia Cunico undet the guidance of Prof. Roman Klinger, from the University of Stuttgart.
+The project was developed by Akshat Gupta and Silvia Cunico under the guidance of Prof. Roman Klinger, from the University of Stuttgart.
 The program has 2 main purposes:
 - Recognizing disease entities in text documents and labeling them according to the BIO labels
 - Interpreting the model's predictions with the LIME and GALE approximation techniques to explain the BI-LSTM CRF model